JorenSix/Panako/paper.md

 affiliations:
 - name: IPEM, Ghent University, Belgium
   index: 1
-date: "13 June 2021"
+date: "1 July 2021"
 bibliography: paper.bib
 ---

 # Summary

-`Panako` solves the problem of finding short audio fragments in large digital audio archives.
+Panako solves the problem of finding short audio fragments in large digital audio archives.
 The content based audio search algorithm implemented in Panako is able to identify a short audio query in large database of thousands of hours of audio using an acoustic fingerprinting technique.

 ![A general acoustic fingerprinting system.
 Features are extracted from audio and combined into fingerprints.
 The fingerprints are matched with fingerprints in a reference database.
 Finally a match is reported.\label{fig:general}](resources/media/general_acoustic_fingerprinting_schema.png){width=90%}